 Additionally, Wi-Fi connectivity allows devices to connect directly to the printer without going through the local network, and having a great wireless router will help.
 Other useful connectivity options to look out for are NFC, printing from cloud storage, and so forth.

 When approximating the cost of a toner printer, you should take two main elements into account: The initial purchase price and the maintained cost per page (CPP).
 Whether you’re looking for the best home color laser printer or want one for your office, it will be more costly than getting an inkjet.
 Even the most affordable color laser printer will set you back well over $100.

 However, in terms of continued costs, laser printers are, on average, much cheaper than inkjet ones.
 While toner replacements are more expensive than ink cartridges, a single toner charge can pump out a much higher number of pages before it runs out.
 Laser toner can’t dry up like ink cartridges can, which also reduces their CPP.
-However, even the best cheap color laser printer CPP jumps up significantly when printing in color, especially for images.
+However, even the best cheap color laser printer CPP rises significantly when printing in color, especially for images.